Skip to content

 Changed dynamic ACL attribute for Aruba modules

 The attribute used for dynamic ACLs on Aruba/HP switches has been changed to Aruba-NAS-Filter-Rule.
-Make sure you are running a recent firmware for these switches so that this attribute is honored.
+Ensure a recent firmware for the switches is used so that this attribute is honored.

 Accounting requests sent by network devices